armaankhan8270/armaankhan8270/README.md

 - Completed various projects using React.js, demonstrating proficiency in building dynamic and responsive user interfaces.
 - Proficient in version control with Git, effectively collaborating on projects and managing code repositories.
 - Passionate about sports and self-improvement literature.
+**Key Highlights:**

+- 💻 **Full Stack Expertise**: Proficient in building end-to-end web applications with a focus on both frontend and backend development using cutting-edge technologies like React.js, Node.js, and MongoDB.

+- 🌐 **Project Portfolio**: From dynamic blog platforms to smart voting systems and robust movie recommendation engines, I've led and contributed to a diverse range of projects, each showcasing my dedication to excellence and innovation.

+- 📈 **Continuous Learner**: Committed to staying ahead of the curve, I actively seek out opportunities to explore emerging technologies and deepen my expertise.
+Recent certification in WordPress development underscores my commitment to continuous improvement.

+- 🤝 **Collaborative Spirit**: Experienced in version control with Git and adept at working in collaborative environments, ensuring smooth project workflows and effective team communication.
 ## Get in Touch

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/armaankhan) or check out my projects on [GitHub](https://github.com/armaankhan8270).